ErickFMolina/ErickFMolina.github.io/_pages/about.md

   - /about.html
 ---

-# Hello!
+## Hello!

-I am a first year PhD student in Agricultural and Applied Economics in the University of Wisconsin-Madison.

-I hold a B.A. in Economics and a B.A. in International Relations from ITAM.
+I am a development economist in the making.
+Currently I am first year PhD student in the University of Wisconsin-Madison's AAE program.
+I hold a double degree in Economics and International Relations from ITAM (Mexico City).